borisbaldassari/alambic/doc/pages_md/01_About/10_FAQ.md

 TODO add documentation from alambic app here.

+## What is the default password for administrator?

+When initialising Alambic, a default login/password pair is created, so administrators can connect, create more users and obviously change the password.

+Default login is `administrator` and default password is `password`.

 ## How to configure Alambic to run another port?

 The port number Alambic listens to can be configured in the `alambic.conf` file, in the `$ALAMBIC_HOME/mojo` directory.
 Change the following line to whatever port you'd like.
 Please note however that usign a port <= 1024 requires root privileges.